What Charger Does An Iphone 6 Use

 The Lightning connector is an 8-pin connection interface used exclusively by Apple for its mobile devices, including the iPhone, iPad, and iPod.
 Unlike the older 30-pin connector, the Lightning connector is reversible, meaning you can plug it in either way.
 This design reduces wear and tear on the port and cable, making it more reliable over time.

 The Lightning connector is also more advanced in terms of functionality.
-It supports USB data transfer, charging, and even video output with the appropriate adapters.
+And it supports USB data transfer, charging, and even video output with the appropriate adapters.
 This versatility has made it a staple for Apple devices for many years.

 Power Adapters: Watts, Volts, and Amps